 Alveolar Ventilation (V’A) refers to the rate of airflow that the gas exchange areas of the lung, known as alveoli, encounter during normal breathing.
 Measured in milliliters per minute (ml/min), it is a critical physiological variable that determines the concentrations of oxygen (O2) and carbon dioxide (CO2) in functioning alveoli.

-- Alveolar Ventilation rate (V'A), measured in ml/min, is the rate of air flow that the gas exchange areas of the lung encounter during normal breathing.
-The alveolar ventilation rate is a critical physiological variable as it is an important factor in determining the concentrations of oxygen and carbon dioxide in functioning alveoli.
-The relationship between the alveolar ventilation and the concentrations of O2 and CO2 in the alveolar air is intuitively intelligible.
-High rates of air exchange in functioning alveoli, that is higher alveolar ventilation, would bring in fresh oxygen-rich air and efflux carbon dioxide-laden air rapidly; consequently, the concentration of oxygen would be higher and the concentration of carbon dioxide would be lower within alveoli.
+The relationship between alveolar ventilation and the concentrations of O2 and CO2 in the alveolar air is intuitively intelligible.
+High rates of air exchange in functioning alveoli, that is, higher alveolar ventilation, would bring in fresh oxygen-rich air and efflux carbon dioxide-laden air rapidly.
+Consequently, the concentration of oxygen would be higher, and the concentration of carbon dioxide would be lower within alveoli.

-- Alternatively, low rates of air exchange in functioning alveoli, that is lower alveolar ventilation, would bring in fresh oxygen-rich air and efflux carbon-dioxide-laden air slowly; consequently, the concentration of oxygen would be lower and the concentration of carbon dioxide would be higher within the alveolus.
-The quantitive relationship between alveolar ventilation and alveolar gas concentrations are discussed in the alveolar oxygen and alveolar carbon dioxide pages.
+Conversely, low rates of air exchange in functioning alveoli, that is, lower alveolar ventilation, would bring in fresh oxygen-rich air and efflux carbon-dioxide-laden air slowly.
+As a result, the concentration of oxygen would be lower, and the concentration of carbon dioxide would be higher within the alveolus.

 - V’A = Alveolar Ventilation Rate